ApostolisPat/PlatformAutomateRelease/readme.md

 - Ensure the correct browser driver is installed and matches your browser version.
 - If the platform UI changes, update the relevant JS scripts in [`src/js_scripts/`](src/js_scripts/).
 - Check the `Logs/` folder for per-lesson logs and error reports.

 ---

+## License

+Copyright (c) 2025

+All rights reserved.
+This software and its contents may be viewed for reference or educational purposes.
+No copying, modification, distribution, or use in other projects is permitted without prior written permission from the copyright holder.

+---